A3h1nt/a3h1nt.github.io/_posts/2024-11-25-10x-Hacking-With-Be10x.md

 ![t](/Images/10x/10.png){:.shadow}

 You remember these people?
-These are our saviours, the warriors to protect us from the wrath of AI, the sell their courses for just 9 rupees to prevent us from being kicked out of our current job.
+These are our saviours, the warriors to protect us from the wrath of AI, they sell their courses for just 9 rupees to prevent us from being kicked out of our current job.
 I checked `be10x` youtube channel, and do you know what i found ?

 ![t](/Images/10x/11.png){:.shadow}